xerolinux/XeroSite/docs/priv/be-thankful.md

 Before diving in, I want to clarify that I am not a content creator.
 I've tried many times and failed miserably, so I don't include myself in this group for now.
 However, I need to address the challenges they face.

 YouTube content creators (CCs) do a thankless job.
 It's incredibly hard work, requiring meticulous planning, high-quality equipment, and, above all, an enormous amount of patience.
 Unfortunately, the comment sections are often filled with toxic trash talk, which can be demoralizing.
 Reading these negative comments can lead to feelings of depression and inadequacy, making creators feel they are not meeting viewer expectations.
-This is far from the truth.
-The reality is that satisfying everyone is impossible.
+This is far from the truth; the reality is that satisfying everyone is impossible.

 Content creators invest significant time, money, and energy into producing videos that inform, entertain, and educate.
 Their efforts are crucial for enhancing our understanding and enjoyment of various topics.
 Even writers like myself sometimes rely on their videos to illustrate points or tools we discuss in our posts.
 Blog posts and YouTube videos complement each other, making our content more engaging and informative.